dima11221122/ngx-mock-server/README.md

 An angular 5+ mock to mock back-end.
 The package uses http client interceptors mechanism.
 It's a really useful package when real back-end isn't available.

 ## Features
-- No back-end required
+- No back-end required :no_entry_sign:
-- Support regexp and strings in routes definitions
+- Support regexp and strings in routes definitions :mega:
-- Support lazy modules
+- Support lazy modules :dromedary_camel:
-- Works with Angular 5 and 6
+- Works with Angular 5 and 6 :boom:
-- Can be disabled from outside
+- Can be disabled from outside :cop:

 ## Getting started
 `npm i ngx-mock-server`